tuansydau/tuansydau/README.md

 #### Here are some facts about me:
 - 🔭 I'm a Software Engineering new grad from York University (Graduated May 2023!)
-- 🚗 I've worked @ Skinopathy, Artemis Data, Big Whale Labs, Tesla, Certik, 4PAY Inc.
+- 🚗 I've interned at Skinopathy, Artemis Data, Big Whale Labs, Tesla, Certik, and 4PAY Inc as a Software Engineer Intern
 - 🌱 Currently funemployed and learning shaders/processing, creating frontend experiences, and maxing in Oldschool Runescape
 - 🍵 Green tea and coffee addict (Sencha, genmaicha)
 - 🏆 Illenium's biggest fan (Top 0.05% Spotify listener in 2023)